Android 7.1 Nougat Update For Xiaomi Mi 5, Huawei P9 & Samsung Galaxy Tab S 10.5 Wi-Fi

 “Official Lineage OS is based on the Android Open Source Project with extra contributions from many people within the Android community.
 It can be used without any need to have any Google application installed.”

 Moreover, there are prerequisites essential to ensuring a successful custom ROM installation that these mobile users need to follow.
-For instance, having a fully-charged battery or at least 80 percent remaining battery power is critical to prevent the phone from running out of juice pack while the installation runs.
-For the unaware, the Android device could be bricked when it powered down automatically in the midst of a custom ROM installation.
+For instance, having a fully charged battery or at least 80 percent remaining battery power is critical to prevent the phone from running out of juice pack while the installation runs.
+For the unaware, the Android device could be bricked when it powers down automatically in the midst of a custom ROM installation.

 A custom recovery tool such as the highly reliable Team Win Recovery Project or TWRP should also be installed on the Android device.
 Flashing the custom ROM will not be feasible without it.
 Also, creating a backup is necessary when installing the LineageOS ROM as the process could erase the phone’s entire memory.
 Having a custom recovery installed comes in handy when making a backup of all the files and settings saved on the Android device.

-Installing a custom Android Nougat firmware update entails the use of a computer, thus, it is also very important that the mobile device will connect smoothly with a PC or a laptop.
+Installing a custom Android Nougat firmware update entails the use of a computer; thus, it is also very important that the mobile device will connect smoothly with a PC or a laptop.
 To make sure this will happen, install the Android device’s appropriate USB drivers on the computer beforehand.
-Furthermore, experts recommend enabling the USB Debugging Mode from the Android phone or tableting for a hassle-free PC connection.
+Furthermore, experts recommend enabling the USB Debugging Mode from the Android phone or tablet for a hassle-free PC connection.

-[Featured Image by Andreas Rentz / Getty Images]
+[Featured Image by Andreas Rentz/Getty Images]